 finding prices for room and board as well as books and supplies, transportation, and personal expenses.

-Once you have the complete cost of attendance, you can determine how much your family will have to pay for tuition, after merit scholarships and financial aid.
-It’s best to do this with every college for which you receive a financial aid award letter so that you can figure which school will cost less.
+Once you have the complete cost of attendance, you can determine how much your family will have to pay for tuition after merit scholarships and financial aid.
+It’s best to do this with every college you receive a financial aid award letter to figure out which school will cost less.

 Mefa.org provides a great Net Price Calculator that allows you to compare the financial aid packages that you received at multiple schools.